ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 ## 1. Introduction

-Domain-Specific-Architecture (DSA) is a general trend in computing research in-order to keep up with the future computing demand fuelled by the exponential growth of AI.
+Domain-Specific-Architecture (DSA) is a general trend in computing research in order to keep up with the future computing demand fueled by the exponential growth of AI.

 With DSA, the goal is to define a domain of applications where a special computing architecture will be more efficient compared to a more general-purpose computing architecture.

-ztachip domain are applications that can be expressed as a sequential steps of tensor operations.
+ztachip's domain is applications that can be expressed as a sequence of tensor operations.
 There are 2 primary types of tensor operations defined:

 - Tensor data operations: Involving tensor operations such as tensor data copy, tensor transpose, dimensions resize, data remapping...
 - Tensor operator operations: Performing computational tasks on a set of tensors.